thephpleague/uri/docs/5.0/components/query.md

 public static Query::extract(string $query[, string $separator = '&' [, int $enc_type = ComponentInterface::RFC3986_ENCODING]]): array
 ~~~

 This method deserializes the query string parameters into an associative `array` similar to PHP's `parse_str` when used with its optional second argument.
-The methods expects the following arguments:
+This static public method expects the following arguments:

 - The query string **required**;
 - The query string separator **optional**, by default it is set to `&`;